jiawang0713/BSM-net/README.md

 ### trade_net

-**Data source**: The datasets are publicly accessible downloaded from <http://www.cepii.fr/CEPII/en/bdd_modele/presentation.asp?id=37> for the trade data set, and <https://datacatalog.worldbank.org/dataset/world-development-indicators> for the WDI data set.
+**Data source**: The datasets are publicly accessible and downloaded from <http://www.cepii.fr/CEPII/en/bdd_modele/presentation.asp?id=37> for the trade data set, and <https://datacatalog.worldbank.org/dataset/world-development-indicators> for the WDI data set.

 #### ----- codes